Network-Realised Model Predictive Control Part II: Distributed Constraint Management: Obtaining an MPC-Oriented Formulation

 \section{Obtaining an MPC-Oriented Formulation}

 This section is dedicated to discussing the derivation and the manipulation of the models which form the equality constraints of the problems stated in \eqref{eq:area_prob}.
 Readers familiar with the \emph{robust MPC framework} (see Chapter 3 in \cite{RMD} for a comprehensive treatment of the topic) will undoubtedly recognise many of the formulations and conventions adopted in the sequel.
-Nevertheless, the usage of \emph{dynamical} feedback instead of the classical, static gains in the so-called \emph{tube-based MPC} framework (see, for example, Section~3.5 in \cite{RMD}) renders our problem distinct from other approaches in system-theoretical literature.
+Nevertheless, the use of \emph{dynamical} feedback rather than classical static gains in the so-called \emph{tube-based MPC} framework (see, for example, Section~3.5 in \cite{RMD}) makes our problem distinct from other approaches in system-theoretical literature.
 Therefore, given this distinct element of novelty, we proceed to lay out our expressions in an explicit manner. }